dais-ita/interpretability_framework/README.md

 This project provides a framework designed, from the ground up to allow easy building of dataset -> model -> explanation technqiue pipelines.

+The framework offers three main methods of use.

+- Web Interface: flask and nodeJS services are provided that together form an API.
+This API can be used by web interfaces(some are provided) to give the easiest access to interpretability pipelines.
+- Programtic (Services): The sames services above can be accessed within code (or your own web interfaces).
+- *new* Framework Tool: A DaisFrameworkTool class exists that allows the usage of the items in the framework without requiring the services to be running.
+This can be useful but removes some of the simplicty of the above options.

+(Docs specifically for the DaisFrameworkTool class are not yet provided.
+However, the class file itself includes an example of using it.)

 ## Getting Started
 steps marked with * only need to be done once
 ### Preparing Python*